codex-team/flux-webhook-autoreconciler/README.md

 Basically, the server waits for webhooks on the `/webhook` endpoint, and the client connects to the server on the `/subscribe` endpoint using WebSockets.
 You can have as many clients as you want (like, one client for each Kubernetes cluster).
 Both the server and client take care of reconciling the sources.

+To figure out which sources need reconciling when a webhook comes in, the reconciler takes the package name from the webhook data, checks out all the sources, and then matches it up with the package name in each source.
+If there's a match, that source gets reconciled.

 ## Installation

 There is helm chart available published as OCI artifact in GitHub Packages [here](https://github.com/codex-team/flux-webhook-autoreconciler/pkgs/container/flux-webhook-autoreconciler%2Fchart%2Fflux-webhook-autoreconciler).